Lesterino/drink-logger/README.md

 # Drink Logger

-Express app that allows one to track the various cocktails and drinks one has consumed that day.
+Express app that allows one to track the various cocktails and drinks one has consumed on a certain day.
 Details about the drink(s) as well as the date and place(s) they were consumed at are included.

 <img src="https://i.imgur.com/fQxJ20X.png" />